 Western’s International Law Association (ILA) aims to provide students interested in international law with resources to better understand and seek opportunities in the field.
 International Law takes many forms and there are a variety of career pathways that can be pursued.
 Past events have included a panel discussion on careers in international law, a Fireside Chat discussion on international environmental law and a presentation by UN Special Rapporteur (and Western Law Professor) Michael Lynk.
 We hope you consider joining ILA and are looking forward to meeting you all soon!

 In Vino Veritas

-In Vino Veritas aims to educate our student body about the intricate and fascinating world of wine, including wine appreciation, the wine making process, and wine etiquette.
+Aims to educate our student body about the intricate and fascinating world of wine, including wine appreciation, the wine making process, and wine etiquette.
 We are committed to promoting sustainability and supporting the local economy by familiarizing students with the quality of Ontario wines and creating awareness for the wine-making regions of Canada.
 The club’s goal is to bridge the gap between past and present students by organizing events where alumni and students can network in a relaxed atmosphere.
-This year, our goal is to have more events and networking opportunities as well as greater exposure to the student body.
-Students interested in joining the club are welcome to join the Facebook group: https://www.facebook.com/groups/1188341757859429/
+This year our aim is to help 1Ls and upper years come together virtually for safe and responsible wine education.

 Jewish Law Society Association